-The purpose of the conflict of interest policy is to protect the interest of the Society when it is contemplating entering into a transaction or arrangement that might benefit the private interest of an officer or Director or the Society or might result in a possible excess benefit transaction.
-This policy is intended to supplement but not replace any applicable state and federal laws governing conflict of interest applicable to nonprofit and charitable organizations.
+The purpose of the conflict of interest policy is to protect the interests of the Society when it contemplates entering into a transaction or arrangement that might benefit the private interest of an officer or Director or the Society or might result in a possible excess benefit transaction.
+This policy is intended to supplement but not replace applicable state and federal laws governing conflict of interest applicable to nonprofit and charitable organizations.